minimo6caracteres/tyron/CONTRIBUTING.md

 a publicly accessible server, gives the public access to the source code of the modified version.
 This is especially important for the tyron.network :zap:

 ## How to contribute :high_brightness:
+1. Create a GitHub profile [here](https://github.com/join?source=header-home) - for free, you just need a username, email and password.

+2. Go to [tyron's repository](https://github.com/tyronNetwork/tyron) and in the upper right click the Star and Fork buttons - forking means you're creating your own copy of tyron's repository!
+> :mag: repositories are like books with folders and files.

+More info coming soon!

+---

 > [Go to community](/community/README.md)